 I started EcoIndiana after finding a U.S. EPA document that contained brief descriptions of Indiana's Superfund sites.
 I thought that information should be on the web, and as I could not find it there, I decided to post it myself.

 Soon after I discovered that the oddly-named Agency for Toxic Substances and Disease Registry published a whole series of volumes called toxicological profiles.
 Each volume contained an in-depth treatment of various aspects related to a particular chemical or group of chemicals, including environmental fate and transport, metabolism, health effects, and other characteristics.

-My original plan was to link to these documents on the ATSDR website, but I learned that they did not have a web site at that time, or if they did, I couldn't find it.
+My original plan was to link to these documents on the ATSDR website, but if ATSDR had a website in those days, I couldn't find it.
 So I undertook the laborious task of typing up, by hand, the first chapter of about a hundred of the toxicological profiles and posting them on the web.
 Of course ATSDR now has their own website, but I believe that I posted some of that information first.